kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 *Inhibition assay*

 #.
-Retrieve protease stock from -80 C, thaw at room temperature.
+Retrieve protease stock from -80 C and thaw at room temperature.
 #.
 Add correct amount of Tris-HCl buffer into each well.

     * Buffer to add = 40 uL - protease vol - substrate vol - compound vol